fatgrass/CTF-writeups/2019/pctf-2019/splaid-birch/README.md

 }
 ```

 By using this functionality, we can get a write primitive.
-By overwriting the tcache head to a pointer we can get a node allocated at an unsorted bin, and when we get the `x` value of it we get a libc address.
+By overwriting the tcache head to an unsorted bin we can get a node allocated at an unsorted bin, and when we get the `x` value of it we get a libc address.

 # Getting a shell